cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - They tell the characters they should visit [[Madam Eva]]

 #### Meeting Ismark
+- He invites the PCs to join him and offers to pay for their wine
 - He asks for aid in protecting his adopted sister [[Ireena Kolyana]]
-- He invites the PCs to join him and offers to pay for their wine
+	- If they agree, he takes them to the burgomaster's residence

+## Burgomaster's Mansion (E4)
 ## Events (p 48)
 ### Dream Pies ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))